 Another thing to keep in mind with all the major search engines is that they can, and do, change the rules frequently and whenever they want.
 So, you could have a very effective PPC campaign running one day and the next they’ve decided that something you are doing is wrong and they penalize you.
 Now, that probably doesn’t happen very often but it’s important to be on the lookout for.
 Make sure you stay up to date on the terms of service.

 It’s also very important for you to test your ads.
-Run several versions with different headlines, different body, etc. Find which combinations works best.
-Only make one change at a time when you are testing so you can pinpoint what has increased, or decreased, the ads effectiveness.
+Run several versions with different headlines, different body, etc. Find which combinations work best.
+Only make one change at a time when you are testing so you can pinpoint what has increased, or decreased the effectiveness of the ads.

 Successful AdWords campaigns can be a tricky proposition.
 Just make sure that you set up a realistic budget and test, test, test.
-That is the best way to assure yourself of a profitable campaign.
+That is the best way to assure yourself of a profitable campaign by using AdWords campaigns – beginners tips.